banjocat/calorie-find/README.md

 Is a RESTFUL API that finds calorie counts of food This is primarly a learning project to get me use of use django with docker.

-My progress can be seen at http://www.giantgreendinosaur.com:8020
+My progress can be seen at http://www.giantgreendinosaur.com:8020 (assuming I have it up at this time)

 ### How to develop on
 If this is your first time just use `docker-compose up`.